yubo56/CS155SentimentAnalysis/README.md

 * predictions - Put predictions submitted to Kaggle here, as well as code used to generate them
     * Example run: python -m predictions.Predictions1
 * results - Folder to contain tests such as CV parameter scans

+To run results, be in root directory and run python -m foo.bar, where directory stucture is foo/bar.py